devlinjunker/test.atom-package/packages.md

  - Need to start the tern server during development (AND CLOSE WHEN DONE)
  - Each project needs to be configured when created
  - Doesn't work with flow? ide-flowtype has it's own autocompletes though..
- - TODO: compare ternjs vs atom-ternjs
+ - Q: ternjs vs atom-ternjs
- - TODO: Explore with javascript
+ - [ ] Explore ternjs/atom-ternjs with javascript

 ### Atom-Typescript --
  Typescript plugin for Atom.
 Lots of settings